The Legendrian knot complement problem: Abstract

 \section{Abstract}

 We prove that every Legendrian knot in the tight contact structure of the $3$-sphere is determined by the contactomorphism type of its exterior.
-Moreover, by giving counterexamples we show this to be not true for Legendrian links in the tight $3$-sphere and for Legendrian knots in arbitrary contact manifolds.
-On the way a new user-friendly formula for computing the Thurston-Bennequin invariant of a Legendrian knot in a surgery diagram is given.
+Moreover, by giving counterexamples we show this to be not true for Legendrian links in the tight $3$-sphere.
+On the way a new user-friendly formula for computing the Thurston--Bennequin invariant of a Legendrian knot in a surgery diagram is given.